ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/plugins/upload.md

 ## Create providers

-You can create a Node.js module to implement a custom provider.
-Read the official documentation [here](https://docs.npmjs.com/creating-node-js-modules).
+You can create a Node.js module to implement a custom provider. 阅读 official documentation [这里](https://docs.npmjs.com/creating-node-js-modules).

 To work with strapi, your provider name must match the pattern `strapi-provider-upload-{provider-name}`.